zippy/p2p-shipyard/docs/how-to-create-an-executable-happ.md

 > [!NOTE]
 > If you already have a hApp that you want to convert to a tauri executable app, you can skip this step.

-1. Run this command inside the repository of your web-app:
+1. Run this command inside the repository of your web-hApp:

 ```bash
 nix run github:darksoil-studio/tauri-plugin-holochain#scaffold-tauri-app